What Is Solo Polyamory — And Is It for You?

 6. Cultivate Platonic Partners

-That’s because the fewer points of contact you have, the more you will direct all of your social energy towards your romantic partners.
+You are more likely to complicate your relationships when you have a small social network.
+That’s because the fewer contacts you have, the more you will direct all of your social energy towards your romantic partners.
 They become your sole outlet.

-7. Don’t Be Dogmatic About It
+7. Don’t Be Dogmatic

 Solo polyamory is not a religion.
 It is a lifestyle supposed to serve you, not the other way around.
 If it’s not useful to you anymore, discard it without a second thought.